Expand AllClick here for a more accessible version

 All employers, whether or not liable for the payment of contributions, must maintain the following records so they can be made available for review by the Department when necessary: employment and payroll records, cash books, journals, ledgers, and corporate minutes.
 These records must be retained for at least four years after contributions relating to such records have been paid.
 (Daily attendance records need not be retained for more than two years.)
 These records must be maintained at the place of employment or at a central location and must be available for inspection or audit by Department personnel.

-An enterprise may file a paper PA-100, Pennsylvania Enterprise Registration Form to register for a UC account number, however the easiest and fastest way to register is electronically over the Internet.
+An enterprise may file a paper PA-100, Pennsylvania Enterprise Registration Form to register for a UC account number, however the easiest and fastest way to register is online.

-Enterprises registering electronically can access the online PA-100 at the following link: https://www.pa100.state.pa.us/Registration.htm
+Enterprises registering electronically can access the online PA-100 portal.

 A Notice of Pennsylvania Unemployment Compensation Responsibilities (Form UC-851) is mailed to an employer when the registration information has been processed.
 It provides the UC account number assigned, as well as other important UC tax information.
 A copy of the UC-851 is also placed in the employer’s Correspondence portal in UCMS.